 “We’re not playing Madden,” I told him.
 “We’re on a date and we’re going to talk to each other.”

 This was the first time that I had my nine year old all to myself in over a month and I was looking forward to our evening together, just the two of us.
 Finally conceding to the fact that technology was not part of the plan for the evening, he began to venture into discussions with me about things that intrigue the mind of a young boy who is on the cusp of a double digit birthday in June.
 We racked our brains to come up with answers to important questions like what three things we would most like to have if stranded on an island and what we would do with a million dollars.
 I love capturing those moments of insight and humor with my kids.
-And once in awhile, one of them will say something to me that pierces my heart and reminds me that there is so much that God is trying to teach me through my children.
+And once in awhile, one of them will say something to me that pierces my heart and reminds me that I am learning way more from them than they are from me.

 While eating our meal, I glossed my napkin over the side of my face; the same side where a dark brown birthmark is situated by my lip.
 Watching me, my son put down his burger and said, “Mom, I don’t think about your birthmark when I look at you.
 I don’t really see it anymore.”
 The comment took me a bit by surprise because well, let's face it, that mole is not hard to miss.